- GDP (PPP):

 - FDI Inflow:

-Venezuela’s economic freedom score is 25.2, making its economy the 179th freest in the 2018 Index.
-Its overall score has decreased by 1.8 point because of a steep decline in monetary freedom and lower scores for the business freedom and government integrity indicators.
+Venezuela’s economic freedom score is 25.9, making its economy the 179th freest in the 2019 Index.
+Its overall score has increased by 0.7 point, with a small improvement in labor freedom outpacing a decline in business freedom.
 Venezuela is ranked last among 32 countries in the Americas region, and its overall score is well below the regional and world averages.

 Venezuela’s modern democratic era lasted from the end of military rule in 1959 until the election of Hugo Chávez in 1999.
-His hand-picked successor, President Nicolás Maduro, completed the destruction of democratic institutions and established a de facto authoritarian dictatorship in July 2017.
+His handpicked successor, President Nicolás Maduro, completed the destruction of democratic institutions and established a repressive authoritarian dictatorship in 2017.
+The bungling and deeply corrupt “21st Century Socialist” government’s policies have caused severe shortages of food, medicines, and other consumer goods that, combined with hyperinflation, have accompanied one of the worst economic contractions ever recorded.
+Nevertheless, Maduro was reelected in a fraudulent May 2018 election.
 Venezuela has the world’s largest proven oil reserves, and oil accounts for almost all exports and half of state revenues.
-Production is down because of government mismanagement of state-owned oil company PDVSA.
-Severe shortages of food, medicines, and other consumer goods, combined with near hyperinflation, have accompanied the worst economic contraction ever recorded.
-Drastically reduced private consumption has incited widespread looting.
-Many multinational firms have pulled out of the country.
+Production is down because of government mismanagement of the state-owned PDVSA oil company.

 Both the top personal income tax rate and the top corporate tax rate are 34 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 20.9 percent of total domestic income.
-Over the past three years, government spending has amounted to 37.7 percent of total output (GDP), and budget deficits have averaged 16.3 percent of GDP.
-Public debt is equivalent to 28.2 percent of GDP.
+The overall tax burden equals 14.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 37.4 percent of the country’s output (GDP), and budget deficits have averaged 22.4 percent of GDP.
+Public debt is equivalent to 34.9 percent of GDP.